Sareff/AWS/Base/IAM.md

 IAM is one of services that has a **Global View** (not belong for any Region or AZ)

+By using IAM we can also create and edit policies.
+For more information go to [[IAM Policies and Permissions]]

 ---

 #### Quick Tip